-In recent years, several papers and projects dedicated to unikernels have shown the immense potential for performance gains that these have.
-By leveraging specialization and the use of minimalistic OSes, unikernels are able to yield impressive numbers, including fast instantiation times (tens of milliseconds or less), tiny memory footprints (a few MBs or even KBs), high network throughput (10-40 Gb/s), and high consolidation (e.g., being able to run thousands of instances on a single commodity server), not to mention a reduced attack surface and the potential for easier certification.
-Unikernel projects worthy of mention include MirageOS, ClickOS, Erlang on Xen, OSv, HALVM, Minicache and Rump, among others.
+In recent years, several papers and projects dedicated to unikernels have shown the immense potential for performance gains that unikernels have.
+Unikernels leverage specialization and the use of minimalistic Oses to yield impressive numbers, including fast instantiation times (tens of milliseconds or less), tiny memory footprints (a few MBs or even KBs), high network throughput (10-40 Gb/s), and high consolidation (e.g., being able to run thousands of instances on a single commodity server), not to mention a reduced attack surface and the potential for easier certification.
+Unikernel projects worthy of mention include MirageOS, ClickOS, Erlang on Xen, OSv, HALVM, MiniCache, and Rump, among others.

 Unikraft: Basic Concepts